 Who does MetCredit collect for?

-MetCredit works with a wide range of creditors across multiple industries.
+MetCredit collects on behalf of creditors across several industries.

 Consumers report that MetCredit pursues unpaid telecom bills, bank debts, gym memberships, unpaid rent and commercial invoices.